Silver Star Apartments + Zero Day

 One of the most significant hurdles that many Veterans find themselves up against is homelessness.
 The scene on move-in day at Silver Star Apartments reiterates this reality.
 Instead of u-hauls, trailers, or moving vans lining the parking lot, many of Silver Star’s new residents arrived by foot or were dropped off by family or friends.
 Their belongings slung over their shoulders in large, plastic garbage bags.
 Thankfully, Silver Star Apartments has opened its doors to provide Veterans a safe, secure, and supportive place to call home.
 Residents can display their belongings on shelves in their living rooms.
 They can fill their refrigerators with food.
 They can lay their heads down every night, not having to worry about where they are going to sleep the next night.
 This, and so much more, is what Silver Star Apartments was built to do.

 Silver Star Apartments, which is comprised of Phase I and Phase II, is located in Battle Creek, Michigan, adjacent to the Battle Creek VA Medical Center.
-In order to complete Phase I, Marvin D. Veltkamp, President of Trilogy Development, Inc. was one of the first for-profit developers to do an Extended Use Lease Agreement on Federal Veteran Affairs land.
 With support from Cinnaire, by providing Low Income Housing Tax Credits, and Veteran housing consultants, Phase I and Phase II of Silver Star Apartments have been successfully completed.
 In response to the significant need for this type of facility, a Phase III is currently being pursued.

 The infrastructure, location, and resources that Silver Star and Zero Day offer to residents is unparalleled to any other Veteran housing facility in the nation.
 The amenities at Silver Star, which include a basketball court, library and computer center, workout rooms, art classrooms, counseling offices, and a metal and woodshop further support the efforts of Zero Day.
-Zero Day was originally created to help prevent chronic homelessness and provide Veterans with the necessary skills they need to enter the workforce.
+Zero Day was founded by Tim Hunnicutt with the original goal to help prevent chronic homelessness and provide Veterans with the necessary skills they need to enter the workforce.
 Over time, Zero Day’s purpose has evolved into a much larger mission.
 Today, due to the partnership with Silver Star, Zero Day is able to offer Veterans accredited vocational training, apprenticeship opportunities, supportive services, life skills mentoring, career coaching, and job placement.
 With its headquarters located at Silver Star Apartments, Zero Day is able to walk alongside Veterans on an everyday basis.

 Thirty-four years old, eight years of active duty in the United States Army, four deployments to Iraq and Afghanistan.
 Over two-thousand miles in a Jeep, packed with all of his belongings, with the hope of finding a life that is driven by mission and filled with purpose.
 This is the journey of a man, who proudly fought to protect the freedom of Americans, only to find himself without the resources or support to live a dignified life after serving his country.
 Shae, like many other United States Veterans, has struggled to find his place in a world that has become foreign him.